Sisters Who Make Waves season 1: Episode 10

-The revival group gets one revival spot for their wonderful performance in individual battles.
+The revival group gets one revival spot for their performance in individual battles.

 Episode 11

 The episode shows the second part of the fifth round performance.

 The second section is the group performance similar to previous rounds.
 If the revival group finishes first place, they will be entitled to receive two revival spots, finishing second will give them one revival spot, while finishing last would indicate failure of revival.
 This time, however, two Championship Candidate Groups have to battle against each other for the only auto-qualification for the final round of performance, which means up to 3 sisters from the danger group (Loser in two Championship Candidate Groups) will got replaced and won't compete for debuting spot.
 Accordingly, the leader of this group will be rechosen by audience's favorite.

 If the revival group finally gets revival spots, then all members from revival group and the danger group will accept audience votes together. one or two or three members who received the least likes from the danger group are out of the final and be replaced by members who received the most likes from revival team.
 If the revival group indicates failure of revival, then the only sister who still can return will accept audience votes together with the danger group, the one who received the least likes will be eliminated.